dotnet/android/Documentation/guides/BuildProcess.md

 The [Signing Properties](#Signing_Properties) are also relevant when packaging Release applications.

-- **AndroidAotProfiles** &ndash; A string property which allows the developer to add AOT profiles from the command line.
-It is semicolon or comma separated list of absolute paths.
+- **AndroidAotProfiles** &ndash; A string property that allows the developer to add AOT profiles from the command line.
+It is a semicolon or comma separated list of absolute paths.

   Added in Xamarin.Android 10.1.